2.1. Built-in runtime

 name : string implicit

-returns true if compiler is currently generating completion, i.e. lexical representation of the program for the text editor’s text completion system.
+Returns true if the compiler is running in completion mode, generating lexical information for a text editor’s code-completion system.

 - Arguments